Tsunami warning system: Chile

 In 2005, Chile started to implement the Integrated Plate boundary Observatory Chile (IPOC) which in the following years become a network of 14 multiparameter stations for monitoring the 600-km seismic distance between Antofagasta and Arica.
 Each station was provided with broadband seismometer, accelerometer, GPS antenna.
 In four cases, it was installed a short-base tiltmeter (pendulum).
 Some stations were ubicated underground at a depth of 3–4 meters.
 The network completed the tidal gauge of the Hydrographic and Oceanographic Service of the Chilean Navy.

 The long-base tiltmeters (LBTs) and the STS2 seismometer of the IPOC recorded a series of long-period signals some days after the 2010 Maule earthquake.
 The same effect was registered by broadband seismometers of India and Japan some days after the 2004 Indian Ocean earthquake and tsunami.
 Simulations held in 2013 on historical data highlighted "tiltmeters and broadband seismometers are thus valuable instruments for monitoring tsunamis in complement with tide gauge arrays."
 In the case of the 2010 Maule earthquake, tilt-sensors observed a discriminating signal "starting 20 min before the arrival time of the tsunami at the nearest point on the coastline."

 Indian Ocean (ICG/IOTWMS)

 After the 2004 Indian Ocean Tsunami which killed almost 250,000 people, a United Nations conference was held in January 2005 in Kobe, Japan, and decided that as an initial step towards an International Early Warning Programme, the UN should establish an Indian Ocean Tsunami Warning System.
 This resulted in a warning system for Indonesia and other affected areas.
 Indonesia's system fell out of service in 2012 because the detection buoys were no longer operational.
-Tsunami prediction is therefore currently limited to detection of seismic activity; there is no system to predict tsunamis based on volcanic eruptions.
+Tsunami prediction was then limited to detection of seismic activity, with no system to predict tsunamis based on volcanic eruptions.

 Indonesia was hit by tsunamis in September and December 2018.
 The December 2018 tsunami was caused by a volcano.
+Sea level sensors were then installed by the Indonesian government to fill the prediction gap.